jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
 The top martial arts trainers were the ones who helped their students adapt faster.

-Fighters were always controlled by evolution, when the finally embrace it, they created new way for humans to think of self-defense called mixed-martial arts.
+When fighers finally embrace evolution, they created new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
 Instead, it's taught that everyone should learn a little from every discipline, and the best technique is the one that brings results.
-So devoted to this constant evolution, mixed-martial artists want everyone to improve because, "iron sharpens iron".
+Everyone So devoted to this constant evolution, mixed-martial artists want everyone to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

 Mixing the human body's adaptability to learn many techniques, with a free mind willing to learn, created a new, self-correcting, and sustainable martial art.
-Today, even a moderately skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting discipline.
+Today, a skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.